edwardlavender/rstats_blog/README.md

 ## Introduction

-This repository contains the raw .Rmd files and .html outputs for a series of blog posts about ecologically orientated statistical modelling in R. These are published on XXXX.
+This repository contains the raw .Rmd files and .html outputs for a series of blog posts about ecologically orientated statistical modelling in R.

 ## Contents

-1. Peaking behind the linear model.
+1. An introduction to signal processing techniques for the estimation of periodic trends in ecological timeseries.